vedansh-5/agent-lab-ui/Getting_Started.md

 1. Go to **Actions** tab in your repository
 2. Run **"Deploy to My Fork"** workflow for hosting
 3. Run **"Deploy Firebase Functions Manually"** for backend functions
-4. Run **"Deploy Firebase Indexes"** workflow to create the appropriate indexes on the application database
+4. Run **"Deploy Firebase Indexes and Rules"** workflow to create the appropriate indexes and security rules on the application database

 ### Step 5: Access Your Deployed Application